Epigenetics and melanoma: Role of cytosine methylation in melanoma

 SYK is another gene that is affected by cytosine methylation during cancer progression.
-It is a gene that, when hypermethylated, loses function (Muthusamy et al., 2006).
-This gene is found in 30- 89% of melanoma cases (Dahl et al., 2007), and causes cells to grow quickly.
-This fast growth is important in the quick metastasis of melanoma cells, and when hypermethylated, the growth and spread of cells slow considerably (Hoeller et al., 2005).
+It is a gene that, when hypermethylated, loses function.
+This gene is found in 30–89% of melanoma cases, and causes cells to grow quickly.
+This fast growth is important in the quick metastasis of melanoma cells, and when hypermethylated, the growth and spread of cells slow considerably.
 This is a controversial finding with inconclusive results, though.
 Some findings show that normally functioning SYK genes aids in tumor suppression, while other studies find that it is a transforming factor that facilitates cancer formation.
 Normally functioning, the SYK gene produces a non- receptor protein kinase enzyme that aids in differentiation, proliferation, and phagocytosis among many other important processes.
 SYK is found expressed in a variety of cells including fibroblasts, epithelial cells (where it controls cell division and acts as a tumor suppressor), hepatocytes, and neuronal cells (TORCIS Bioscience, 2014).
 Although SYK does not have any reported DNA modifications, the epigenetic changes still cause sufficient damage to cells.
 When SYK silencing is coupled with other alterations, both genetically and epigenetically, cancer can form.

 Role of histone modification in melanoma

 Histone modifications play a large role in epigenetics because of their widely varied methods of occurrence and affect.
 Modifications to histones come about in many forms, with many still not being clearly understood.
 Methylation, acetylation, phosphorylation, and ubiquitination are the main categories of histone modification, with combinations of changes resulting in a range of genetic expression.

 Histone methylation generally causes genes to turn off.
 Methylation of histones is also important for maintaining heterochromatin boundaries and a misregulation can lead to over expression or under expression of genes.
 This over expression or under expression can lead to the formation of cancer cells within an organism.
 On the other end of the spectrum, demethylation causes genes to turn on.
 This activation can be just as detrimental to cells, as their processes are disrupted by unnecessary gene products.
 Most histone methylation occurs in the promoter region, and is similar to cytosine methylation in process and function.

 Histone acetylation is generally associated with transcription activation, which can cause certain proteins to be coded for and expressed when they shouldn't be.
 This can potentially lead to cancer.
 Conversely, deacetylation of genes causes transcription to be inhibited, shutting down important biological processes within the cell.
-In melanoma, Ku70 and Ku86 genes involved in DNA repair, were found to be inactivated when a histone deacetylase, or HDAC, was exposed to the gene (Munshi et al., 2005).
+In melanoma, Ku70 and Ku86 genes involved in DNA repair, were found to be inactivated when a histone deacetylase, or HDAC, was exposed to the gene.